Newtoto/comp230-cpd/README.md

 ### General Comments
 Feeling a lot more productive this week.
 This may partly be down to the game project properly starting or an improvement in my Unity coding.
 I have been commiting individual changes that I make, and I have told the team through trello and slack about what I'm up to.
 These were 2 points from a previous CPD which have seen improvement.

+### Summary and Critiques
+Possibly jumped too much into the driving mechanics early on, probably because I don't have much familiarity with unity and wanted to learn with something comfortable.
+Program the part that makes the game the game to assess if it's fun.

 ## 23rd - 27th October (Week 5)